jackpine/collision/_posts/2015-09-01-dangerous-intersections-of-usc.md

 ### Hoover, the Real Worst

 Hoover at 28th, 29th, and 30th all have a very high number of injured cyclists.
-Respectively there were 12, 13, and 12 injuries reported at *each* of these intersections.
-That's 37 cyclists, struck by cars in just a few blocks.
+Respectively there were 12, 13, and 12 injuries reported at each of these intersections.
+That's 37 cyclists struck by cars in just a few blocks.

 What's going on here that so many are being injured?
 Of course part of it is due to the high volume of cyclists on Hoover.
-Hoover is a major collector street, funneling in everybody from the North side of campus.
+Hoover is a major collector street, funneling everybody from the North side of campus.
 Is there anything in the built environment contributing to this?
 Let's take a look.

 <div>
   <img class='fullscreen-article-image'